davebanerjee/davebanerjee.github.io/_posts/2025-06-29-do-self-perceived-superintelligent-llms-exhibit-misalignment.md

 Mean scores across the 30 test set games for several agents.
 Scores represent the amount of harm reduced for that category, as a proportion of the mean amount of harm across 1,000 random trajectories.
 For example, the value 91.89 in the “Violations” row means that the *Superintelligent* agent killed 91.89% as often as the mean number of times the random agent killed.
 {:.figcaption}

 The *superintelligent* and *grandiose* models exhibit slightly more power-seeking and immoral behavior than the random agent.
-The results in Table 1 for the Claude agents were based on the mean score across 30 test set games but each agent played each game only once.
-I didn’t have enough time to run the agents multiple times on each of test set games but future work would extend this.
+The results in Table 1 for the Claude agents were based on the mean score across 30 test set games, but each agent played each game only once.
+I didn’t have enough time to run the agents multiple times on each of test set games, but future work would extend this.
 Bear in mind that these results are not statistically significant and the *superintelligent* and *grandiose* do not exhibit *significantly* more power-seeking or immoral behavior.
 I would not update much on this.

-Also, the Machiavelli Benchmark is narrow—that is, the LLM does not have access to its previous actions so its not possible for the LLM to plan over long-horizons.
+Also, the Machiavelli Benchmark is narrow—that is, the LLM does not have access to its previous actions so it is not possible for the LLM to plan over long-horizons.
 Furthermore, the games are relatively simple, so it’s likely that superintelligent models would behave similarly to dumber models because the games have a low [skill cap](https://onlyfarms.gg/wiki/general/skill-cap-gaming-meaning).
 These limitations led me to explore alignment faking.
 Whereas Machiavelli tests decision-making under relatively constrained conditions, alignment faking probes a model's internal reasoning and capacity for deception in response to situational awareness.

 ## Alignment Faking